Dave Ogilvie

 Dave "Rave" Ogilvie is a Canadian record producer, mixer, songwriter and musician based in Vancouver.

 Ogilvie started his recording career as a mixing engineer at Mushroom Studios.
 He frequently collaborated with industrial band Skinny Puppy as both a band member and producer.
 He also worked as a producer, engineer and mixer on several projects with Trent Reznor of Nine Inch Nails, including engineering and remixing NIN singles, co-producing Marilyn Manson's album Antichrist Superstar and remixing David Bowie's single "I'm Afraid of Americans".

-Over his career has worked with such artists as Loverboy, 54-40, SNFU, Ministry, Carly Rae Jepsen, Rob Halford and Mötley Crüe.
+Over his career he has worked with such artists as Loverboy, 54-40, SNFU, Ministry, Carly Rae Jepsen, Rob Halford and Mötley Crüe.
 He founded his own industrial pop band, Jakalope, in 2003.

 Career

 Early career

 Born in Montreal, Ogilvie attended the music program at a local college where he took classes taught by audio engineer Lindsay Kidd.
 Kidd left his teaching job to work in Vancouver and Ogilvie followed months later, acquiring a job at Mushroom Studios in 1984, eventually working as an assistant to producer Bruce Fairbairn.

 His early work included assisting Kidd with the engineering of the album Worlds Away (1982) by Strange Advance and the Images in Vogue's EP Educated Man (1982).
 He assisted with the recording of Keep It Up (1983) by Loverboy, which was produced by Fairbairn and whose chief engineer was Bob Rock.

 Amongst other artists, he continued to work with Images In Vogue, engineering their self-titled EP released in 1983, followed by their EP Rituals (1984), and their full-length album In the House (1985).
 Ogilvie's first work as a solo-producer was on 54-40's self-titled major label debut album, released in 1986.
 He also engineered the tracks "Breathe" and "Faith Collapsing" on the 1989 album The Mind Is A Terrible Thing To Taste by Ministry.